cassuto/Schema-Lisp-DSL-parser/README.md

 ## Build this project:
 Requirement:
-GNU developing environment(such Linux that has GCC, MinGW, CygWin, etc.)
+GNU developing environment(such as Linux with GCC.
+Windows with MinGW, CygWin, etc.)

 Do the configuration in Makefile, set the variable named CONFIG_* as "y" (yes) or "n" (no)